India

 The City Palace in Jaipur,

-The City Palace in Jaipur, Rajasthan was constructed in the 18th century by Maharaja Sawai Jai Singh II, when he moved his court from Amber to Jaipur. © DeGe Photos
+Jaipur’s City Palace glows in royal grandeur, built in the 18th century by Maharaja Sawai Jai Singh II as the heart of his newly founded Pink City. © DeGe Photos

 the Amer Fort